Sherbrooke: the Best Choice for Business

 The two deepwater ports of Bécancour and Montréal are located less than 90 minutes from Sherbrooke.

 To maximize the proximity of your business with a consumer market numbering 140 million, take note of the presence in Sherbrooke of the firm WIPTEC Logistics, a supplier of logistical solutions.
-Services offered by WipTec are: optimized storage, inventory management, and order picking, value-added services such as assembly, kit assembly, packaging, labelling and warehouse management.
+WIPTEC is expert in order fulfillment for both retail stores and shops (B2B) and for E-commerce (B2C).
+The company also offers various secondary operations such as kitting, labeling and packaging.
+WIPTEC partially or completely take charge of its customers logistics operations.

 An innovative business accelerator/incubator